nadav5199/persofy/README.md

 # persofy
 final project in full stack course

-created a streaming app.
+an online shop to buy movies.

-populated hte db with OMDb API.
+populated the db with OMDb API.